Obesity in Universal Health Coverage

-With its inclusion in the United Nations Sustainable Development Goals, and the High Level Meeting in September 2019, Universal Health Coverage is high on the political and global health agendas.
+With its inclusion in the United Nations Sustainable Development Goals, Universal Health Coverage is high on the political and global health agendas.

 In line with our view that obesity is a disease, World Obesity Federation is calling for obesity prevention, management and treatment to be integrated into Universal Health Coverage as an ‘essential health service’.
 We urge political leaders to build strong health systems, ensuring they are equipped to manage and treat obesity.
 Health services should provide people living with obesity with access to appropriate and safe treatments, medicines and support services as well as provide adequate access to specialist health workers.
 Provisions must be made to ensure health services and workers are sensitive to and do not perpetuate weight stigma.

-You can read more about UHC and why it is important for obesity and World Obesity members by reading the new blog by our very own Claudia Selin Batz and Rachel Thompson here.
-You can read more about the UN High Level Meeting here.
+You can read more about UHC and why it is important for obesity and World Obesity members by reading the blog by Claudia Selin Batz and Rachel Thompson here.

 Ahead of the UN general assembly (UNGA) World Obesity has developed a series of infographics to outline our key messages.
 We have also prepared suggested tweets to accompany these infographics, and/or to be used stand alone.
 We urge all our members, advocates and individuals to use our graphics and tweets on social media.

 Please follow and tag us on Twitter @WorldObesity.

 - Obesity is a global issue - 1

 - Obesity is a global issue - 2

 - Obesity is a global issue - 3